I learned a long time ago that the best way to consistently produce great work is to follow a process that is the same for every client and every job.

 An outline comes first

 Before I work on a word of copy, I’ll develop an outline that shows you what I plan to write.
 The outline will show you all the messages, benefits and features I plan to include.
-It will give you an idea of how the copy will be organized, what the headlines and subhead will be, what the calls to action will be and where they will occur in the copy.
+It will give you an idea of how I will organize the copy, what the headlines and subhead will be, what the calls to action will be and where they will occur in the copy.
 The outline will be our road map.

-The outline is also your chance to let me know if I’ve missed the mark in any way.
-If there is something I did not understand correctly.
-Or if there have been any changes on your end that I don’t know about.
-Most important, I won;t move forward until you review and approve my outline.
+The outline is also your chance to let me know if I am off message in any way.
+The outline lets you check to make sure I understand the project, and also to let me know if there have been any changes since we last spoke.
+Most importantly, I won’t move forward until you review and approve my outline.

 The first draft